Wilson Boulevard between North Glebe Road and North Patrick Henry Drive

 |Nov.
 20, 2014||Arlington Traditional School|

-There are no new net costs to the County for this demonstration project, which is part of the ongoing Repaving and Restriping Program.
-Currently there is no funding for additional transportation improvement projects along Wilson Blvd.
+- There were no net costs to the County for the demonstration project, which was implemented as part of the ongoing repaving and restriping program.

 - The short-term improvements are funded either through the County's on-going repaving and restriping program or the through the County's program for pedestrian safety and accessibility improvements.

 - The planned long-term study is proposed to be funded with a combination of funds from the County's Neighborhood Conservation Program and the Capital Improvement Plan.